andrewv4262/crazy8Game/README.md

 Card.h & Card.cpp: Defines the Card class, which represents a playing card.
 Includes properties such as rank, suit, and times played.

 Player.h & Player.cpp: Implements the Player class, which represents a game participant.
-It manages the player's hand and allows them to play cards.
+It manages the player's hand and gameplay actions.

 Game.cpp: Implements the game logic, handling deck loading, player turns, drawing, and winning conditions.